 All programs are located within the College of Education in the Department of Counseling, Educational Psychology, and Foundations.
 Applications for all three programs are due by January 15 of each year.
 To learn more about each degree option, please read below.

 - The Master of Science program in psychometry is a non-terminal degree designed to begin in the fall semester and requires two full years of study (i.e., fall, spring, and summer semesters).
 The M.S. in psychometry allows individuals to obtain AA licensure from the Mississippi State Department of Education.
 This degree is currently a 43-hour program with a 300 hour practicum primarily in assessment.
-All students in this program must pass the Praxis core examination en route to the degree and pass the master’s comprehensive examination.
 Students in the M.S. in psychometry program are expected to continue their education at MSU in pursuit of either the Educational Specialist (Ed.S.) or Doctor of Philosophy Degree (Ph.D.) in School Psychology.
 MSU does NOT offer an add-on certificate in psychometry.

-- The Ph.D. program in Educational Psychology with a concentration in School Psychology is accredited by the American Psychological Association (APA) through 2021 and the National Association of School Psychologists (NASP) through 2019.
-2021 and the National Association of School Psychologists (NASP) through 2019.
+- The Ph.D. program in Educational Psychology with a concentration in School Psychology is accredited by the American Psychological Association (APA) through 2021 and the National Association of School Psychologists (NASP) through 2021.
 This degree qualifies students to become licensed psychologists and Nationally Certified School Psychologists (NCSP).
 It also allows individuals to obtain AAAA licensure from the Mississippi State Department of Education.
 Students accepted into the PhD program in School Psychology should either hold a master’s degree in school psychology/psychometry or obtain AA licensure in school psychometry within the first three years in the program.
 For students entering with a baccalaureate degree, the program requires at least five years of full time study (i.e., fall, spring, and summer semesters), which begins in the fall semester and culminates in a full year internship experience.
-A minimum of 120 hours beyond the baccalaureate degree is required to earn a doctorate from the Department of Counseling and Educational Psychology.
+A minimum of 120 hours beyond the baccalaureate degree is required to earn a doctorate from the Department of Counseling, Educational Psychology, and Foundations.
 In addition to required coursework, students are required to present a minimum of one refereed presentation at a regional or national conference and submit at least one publication to a refereed journal.
-Students must pass three comprehensive examinations which include 1) the master’s exam, 2) written doctoral comprehensive exam, 3) oral doctoral comprehensive exam, and 4) the Praxis specialty exam for school psychology.
+Students must pass four comprehensive examinations which include 1) the master’s exam, 2) written doctoral comprehensive exam, 3) oral doctoral comprehensive exam, and 4) the Praxis specialty exam for School Psychology.
 Students must also successfully propose and defend the dissertation.
 Finally, students must successfully complete a 2000-hour pre-doctoral internship (APA accredited is preferred).

 Accreditation is important because it means your degree is recognized as meeting the standards of the school psychology profession.
-The Ph.D., AAA Certification, and M.S. degree programs in School Psychology all meet some National and/or State certification standards.
-Currently the School Psychology Program is accredited by the American Psychological Association (APA) until 2021.
-The accreditation site visit is scheduled for Spring 2014.
-The Doctoral and Educational Specialist Programs are accredited by the National Association of School Psychologists (NASP) through a partnership with the National Council on the Accreditation of Teacher Education (NCATE) through 2021 and 2019, respectively.
+The Ph.D., Ed.S., and M.S. degree programs in School Psychology all meet some National and/or State certification standards.
+Currently the School Psychology Doctoral Program is accredited by the American Psychological Association (APA) until 2021.
+The accreditation site visit is scheduled for Spring or Fall of 2021.
+The Doctoral and Educational Specialist Programs are accredited by the National Association of School Psychologists (NASP) through a partnership with the Council for the Accreditation of Educator Prepartation (CAEP) through December 2022, respectively.
 The Masters program in school psychometry is not accredited by APA or NASP; however, students are allowed to apply for licensure in the state of Mississippi as a school psychometrist after completing the program.
 The masters program is considered to be a non-terminal program as the faculty expect students to complete either the doctoral or educational specialist degree.

 The MSU school psychology curriculum has been approved by the Behavior Analysis Certification Board (BACB).
 The BACB requires 270 hours of approved coursework to take the Board Certified Behavior Analyst (BCBA) examination.
 Click here to access the BACB website.